maxwelloduor/ML-with-Python-and-Scikit_Learn-Package/K Means Clustering/README.md

 ## The Data

-We will use a data frame with 777 observations on the following 18 variables:
+* I use a data frame with 777 observations on the following 18 variables:

 * Private A factor with levels No and Yes indicating private or public university